 As regards global markets, Asian indices closed in the green.
-European indices have opened in the red.
-The rupee was trading at Rs 67.1 to the dollar at the time of writing.
+European indices have also opened in the green.
+The rupee was trading at Rs 60.3 to the dollar at the time of writing.